Beryozovskaya GRES: Present activities

 Installed capacity of the power plant was planned 1,600 MW.
-However, shortly after start of operation, the capacity of existing power units was reduced from targeted 1,600 MW to approx. 1,400 MW.
-It occurred due to the intensive slagging of boiler heating surfaces during the operation using the high-ash coal of the Berezovskoye deposit at maximum capacity parameters.
-In 2009, E.ON Russia JSC launched a project aimed to increase the capacity of the plant up to the targeted 1,600 MW.
-It became possible due to the use of up-to-date energy technologies.
+However, shortly after start of operation, the capacity of existing power units was reduced from the targeted 1,600 MW to about 1,400 MW, due to the intensive slagging of boiler heating surfaces during the operation using the high-ash coal of the Berezovskoye deposit at maximum capacity parameters.
+In 2009, E.ON Russia JSC launched a project aimed to increase the capacity of the plant back up to the targeted 1,600 MW.
+This became possible due to modern energy technologies.
 The project to increase installed capacity of power unit No. 2 was completed in the end of 2010.
 The similar project at power unit No. 1 was completed in 2011.

-As of 2010 year, the power plant is undergoing modernization program, which must improve efficiency and output of existing generators.
-According to plans of OGK-4, capacity of station will raise to 1,600 MW in 2011.
-Also construction of third unit with 800 MW continues and should be accomplished in 2016.
+As of 2010 year, the power plant is undergoing modernization program, which would improve efficiency and output of existing generators.
+According to the plans of OGK-4, the station's capacity will raise to 1,600 MW in 2011.
+Also construction of third unit finished, and it was opened in 2015.
 Company develops network of pipelines in the region for centralized heat supply to localities around.
-The new power unit#3 was put into operation in 2015.
-Now the total capacity of the plant is 2400 MW.
+Since 2023 total capacity of the plant is 2420 MW.